 Pursuing happiness is a like an addiction, always needing another hit or fix.

 May I suggest joy is a better goal than happiness?
-Though it’s possible to experience both joy and happiness simultaneously, it’s possible to joyful even in unhappy moments.
+Though it’s possible to experience both joy and happiness simultaneously, it’s possible to be joyful even in unhappy moments.
 Happiness is about pleasure, whereas joy is more closely related to the feelings of peace and contentment.
 Joy is a deep-seated, pervasive sense of wellbeing, nourished by happy moments, but sustaining in difficult ones as well.
 Whereas happiness is entirely experiential, joy is more deeply soulful, drawing from a much deeper spiritual well.

 Let’s be honest.
 Life is hard.
 Jesus said, “In this world you will have trouble.”
 (John 16:33) NO KIDDING!!!
 No one – NO ONE – gets through this life without some measure of heartache.
 We all experience disappointment, loss, grief, illness, pain, insecurity, sadness.
 Perhaps one secret to a happy life is knowing you won’t always be happy!
 Expecting to always be happy, and never unhappy, is doomed from the start!

 But, joy on the other hand…